 Chocolate Ganache For Drip Cakes

-- 1 cup (185g) semi-sweet chocolate chips, or a bar chopped up into bits
+- 1 cup (185g) semi-sweet or milk chocolate chips, or a bar chopped up into bits

 - 1 cup (240ml) heavy whipping cream

 - Place chocolate chips into a heat resistant bowl (glass or metal).
 If you’re starting with a chocolate bar, chop it into small pieces until they’re about the size of chocolate chips.

 - In a saucepan over medium-high heat, warm heavy whipping cream until it just starts to simmer.
 I always look for small bubbles forming around the edge and a soft simmer starting in the middle.
 When it's reached this point, pour the cream into your bowl of chocolate and let sit for about 30 seconds.

 - Whisk it together until it’s uniform in consistency and there are no bits of chocolate left on your whisk.
 Cool ganache at room temperature for 10-20 minutes, or until the ganache itself is room temperature or slightly above.

 Tip 1: Be Patient With The Cooling Process